-▶ When filling the water tank, observe the maximum permissible gross weight of the vehicle.
+When filling the water tank, observe the technically permissible maximum laden mass of the vehicle.
 Luggage must be reduced accordingly when the water tank is full.

-➤ The water pump will overheat without water and can get damaged.
-Never operate water pump when the water tank is empty.

-- Depending on the model, the Alde system (heater/boiler) has one or two drain cocks for emptying. - ▶ While the water tank is being filled, the water quantity can be monitored in the iNDUS app.
+- > The water pump will overheat without water and can get damaged.
+Never operate water pump when the water tank is empty. - () - Depending on the model, the Alde system (heater/boiler) has one or two drain cocks for emptying. - $\,\triangleright\,\,$ The water quantity can be monitored in the iNDUS app while the water tank is being filled.

-Fig. 147 Drain cock (with rocking lever)
+Fig. 150 Drain cock (with rocking lever)

 - Position the vehicle horizontally. - Switch on the 12 V power supply on the panel. - If necessary, switch on the water pump on the panel. - Clean or disinfect water system. - Close all drain cocks.
-In order to do this, position the rocking lever of the drain cock (Fig. 147,1) horizontally. - Close the drainage opening of the water tank. - Close all water taps. - Open the drinking water filler neck on the outside of the vehicle. - Fill the water tank with drinking water.
+In order to do this, position the rocking lever of the drain cock (Fig. 150,1) horizontally. - Close the drainage opening of the water tank. - Close all water taps. - Open the drinking water filler neck on the outside of the vehicle. - Fill the water tank with drinking water.
 Use a water hose, a water canister with a funnel or similar for filling. - Set all the water taps to "Hot" and open them.
 The water pump is turned on.
 The warm water pipes are filled with water. - Keep the water taps open until the water flowing out of the water taps has no bubbles in it.
 This is the only way to ensure that the boiler is full of water. - Set all water taps to "Cold" and leave them open.
-This will fill the cold water pipes with water.
+This will fill the cold water pipes with water. - Keep the water taps open until the water flowing out of the water taps has no bubbles in it.